胡適

 Wikipedia

-Hu Shih (Chinese: 胡適; 17 December 1891 – 24 February 1962) was a Chinese diplomat, essayist and fiction writer, literary scholar, philosopher, and politician.
-Hu contributed to Chinese liberalism and language reform and advocated for the use of written vernacular Chinese.
+Hu Shih (Chinese: 胡適; 17 December 1891 – 24 February 1962) was a Chinese academic, writer, and politician.
+Hu contributed to Chinese liberalism and language reform, and was a leading advocate for the use of written vernacular Chinese.
 He participated in the May Fourth Movement and China's New Culture Movement.
-He was a president of Peking University.
-He had a wide range of interests such as literature, philosophy, history, textual criticism, and pedagogy.
-He was also a redology scholar.
+He was a president of Peking University and Academia Sinica.

-Hu wrote many essays attacking communism as a whole, including the political legitimacy of Mao Zedong and the Chinese Communist Party.
+Hu wrote many essays questioning the political legitimacy of Mao Zedong and the Chinese Communist Party.
 Specifically, Hu said that the autocratic dictatorship system of the CCP was "un-Chinese" and against history.
 In the 1950s, Mao and the Chinese Communist Party launched a campaign criticizing Hu Shih's thoughts.
-After Mao's passing, the reputation of Hu recovered.
-He is now widely known for his high moral values and influential contribution to Chinese politics and academia.
+After Mao's passing, Hu's reputation recovered.
+He is now known for his influential contributions to Chinese politics and academia.

 Editions